namedchris/py-ssh-echo/README.md

 # py-ssh-echo

 A simple **AsyncSSH-based echo SSH server** designed for testing purposes.
-This server will echo any input sent over SSH, and track basic session information (e.g., username, IP, bytes received, session duration).
+This server provides an interactive shell and will echo any input sent over SSH, and track basic session information (e.g., username, IP, bytes received, session duration).

 ---